ElyorS/Smart-Mobility-Engineering/README.md

 <img width="771" alt="Screenshot 2023-09-24 at 1 06 37 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/3aa449ee-812a-49ad-8678-634f09efef74">

+                                   #Creating a workspace

+#In this tutorial, you sourced your main ROS 2 distro install as your underlay, and created an overlay by cloning and building packages in a new workspace.
+The overlay gets prepended to the path, and takes precedence over the underlay, as you saw with your modified turtlesim.Using overlays is recommended for working on a small number of packages, so you don’t have to put everything in the same workspace and rebuild a huge workspace on every iteration.

 #You can modify turtlesim in your overlay by editing the title bar on the turtlesim window.
 To do this, locate the turtle_frame.cpp file in ~/ros2_ws/src/ros_tutorials/turtlesim/src.
 Open turtle_frame.cpp with your preferred text editor.
 On line 52 you will see the function setWindowTitle("TurtleSim");.
 Change the value "TurtleSim" to "MyTurtleSim", and save the file.
 Return to the first terminal where you ran colcon build earlier and run it again.
 Return to the second terminal (where the overlay is sourced) and run turtlesim again:
 ros2 run turtlesim turtlesim_node

 #Even though your main ROS 2 environment was sourced in this terminal earlier, the overlay of your ros2_ws environment takes precedence over the contents of the underlay.
 To see that your underlay is still intact, open a brand new terminal and source only your ROS 2 installation.
 Run turtlesim again:
 ros2 run turtlesim turtlesim_node

 <img width="987" alt="Screenshot 2023-09-24 at 1 55 22 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/bbedf004-d17c-435e-8bf0-8b7856920f3d">

+                   #Writing a simple publisher and subscriber using C++ and Pyhton

+#You create two nodes to publish and subscribe to data over a topic.
+Before compiling and running them, you added their dependencies and executables to the package configuration files.

 #From ros2_ws/src/my_package, open package.xml using your preferred text editor:
 #Input your name and email on the maintainer line if it hasn’t been automatically populated for you.
 Then, edit the description line to summarize the package: